thoughtbot/yuri-ita/RELEASING.md

 1. Open and merge a PR with the changes.

 ## Tag
-1. Tag the release:       `git tag -s vVERSION`
-1. Sign the release:      `git tag -s vVERSION -m "the best version yet"` [notes on signing releases]
+1. Tag and sign the release:   `git tag -s vVERSION` [notes on signing]
-1. Verify the signed tag: `git tag --verify vVERSION`
+1. Verify the signed tag:      `git tag -v vVERSION`
 1. Push changes:               `git push --tags`

 ## Publish
 1. Build and publish: